Gem Profile- Magnesite

 Judy Ellis's Gem Profile- Magnesite - , General Education, , Magnesite cabs

-Linda Barton wrapped this turquoise magnesite stone in copper wire, and hung it on a necklace with copper and real turquoise beads.
+Linda Barton wrapped a turquoise magnesite stone in copper wire and suspended it on a necklace with copper and real turquoise beads.

 Judy Ellis's Gem Profile- Magnesite - , General Education, , Turquoise Magnesite